-Staff are being encouraged to work remotely during the week of March 16-20, 2020.
+Staff are being encouraged to work remotely through January 4, 2021 and may be extended.
 During this time, our offices will remain open and a small number of staff will keep in-office hours.
-We will assess the situation a weekly basis, if not sooner based on urgency.
 United Way team members are planning on attending meetings when possible and will be available through email and phone calls.
 We will be honoring all CDC recommendations when it comes to events and meetings.

 Links to Community Information and Resources:

 Click here for the latest from NC Governor Roy Cooper